lovablelabs/docs/src/integrations/supabase.md

 ### Step 3: Connect Supabase to GPT Engineer

-Link your GPT Engineer app with the necessary keys.
+1. In your GPT Engineer Editor, locate the Supabase button in the navbar.
+Click on it and select "Connect Supabase".

-In your Supabase project, go to Supabase > Connect Supabase.
-You will be redirected to a page where you will be able to select the relevant organisation.
+2. You will be redirected to a page where you will be able to select the relevant organisation.

-Then, you will be able to select the relevant project within that organisation.
+3. You will be then redirected back to GPT Engineer, where you will need to select the relevant project within that organisation.

-With the completion of these steps, your Supabase setup is ready!
-You can now proceed to integrate Supabase Authentication and Database functionalities into your app.
+After completing these steps, you will have to wait some seconds for your Supabase integration to finish.
+Look at the chat for this confirmation.

 ## Adding Authentication with Supabase